 5- Mechanic Shops Are Everywhere

 Mechanic shops are everywhere, but riders on quality bikes can avoid them.
 When you rent a proper motorbike from Tigit, travelers can skip past the black hole of mechanic shops.
 Why?
 Your motorcycle is not going to break down.
+If you are an expat in Vietnam looking to service your motorbike, then take a look at the Tigit Mechanic shop.

 Who gets to spend their holiday and holiday money at these shops?
 The backpacker who bought a $200 piece of Honda Win garbage.
 It’s nice of these people to support the local economy, but spending that same money on beers at the beaches is a better investment.